Generalised arbitrage-free SVI volatility surfaces: Elimination of calendar spread arbitrage

 \begin{remark} Condition~(ii) in Proposition~\ref{prop:first_coupling} can be stated in a more compact way:

 where $f_+:=\max(f,0)$ and $f_-:=\max(-f, 0)$. \end{remark}

-Motivated by the celebrated moment formula in~\cite{Lee} (see also Theorem~\ref{thm:LeeMoment}), which forces the function $\Psi$ to be at most linear at (plus/minus) infinity, let us propose the following definition: \begin{definition} We say that the function~$\Psi$ is asymptotically linear if and only if $\Psi'$ has a finite non-zero limit $\alpha_\pm$ when $z$ tends to $\pm\infty$. \end{definition}
+Motivated by the celebrated moment formula in~\cite{Lee} (see also Theorem~\ref{thm:LeeMoment}), which forces the function~$\Psi$ to be at most linear at (plus/minus) infinity, let us propose the following definition: \begin{definition} The function~$\Psi$ is said to be asymptotically linear if $\lim\limits_{z\to\pm\infty}\Psi'(z)=:\alpha_\pm \in \RR\setminus\{0\}$. \end{definition}

 With this definition, we can replace Assumption~\ref{assu:SVI}(iv) by \begin{assumption} $\Psi$ is asymptotically linear and $\lim_{\theta\downarrow 0}\theta\varphi(\theta) = 0$. \end{assumption}